 - Get Your Version of Events into the Accident Report: Sometimes, the police officer will take a statement from the motorist and not bother to talk to the cyclist.
 Do everything you can to get your side of the story into the police report.
 And report all of your injuries, no matter how minor.
 Remember, those minor injuries may later become more serious.

-- Seek Medical Attention immediately if you have been struck by a vehicle or car door, check with a medical professional to make sure you are all right, even if you do not notice any immediate injuries.
+- Seek Medical Attention immediately if you have been struck by a vehicle or car door.
+Check with a medical professional to make sure you are alright, even if you do not notice any immediate injuries.

 - Obtain Driver and Witness Contact Information.
 If possible, get the name of the automobile driver, as well as his or her address, phone number, driver's license number, vehicle license number, and insurance information.
 In addition, try to get names and contact information for everyone who witnessed the accident.
 Don't assume the police report will include all of this information.

 - Take Pictures.
 If you happen to have a camera with you, take pictures of the accident scene, damages to your bicycle, and any visible injuries that you suffered.

 - Preserve Evidence.
 Leave your bike and other damaged property in the same state as after the accident.
 Don't attempt to fix anything or have anything inspected.
 Don't wash your clothing.
 And don't send your bike, helmet, or any other equipment to anyone other than your attorney.